Legal Aid Society

 Direct Advocacy and Consultations

-Each year, EAP/ELP represents over 600 children in matters pertaining to education.
+Each year, EAP/ELP advocates fo over 850 children in matters pertaining to education.
 In addition, EAP/ELP provides brief consultations in over 1,000 cases.
 EAP/ELP advocates for appropriate special education placements and services, represents students at suspension hearings, protects students’ rights to school stability when they enter foster care, advises students about alternative schools and high school equivalency programs, troubleshoots problems with enrollment and registration, helps students secure school transfers, consults with students about promotion and graduation requirements, and enforces homeless student rights.

 Trainings